John Vorster: Legacy under apartheid

 Using the Group Areas Act, Stellenbosch University dispossessed coloured residents of central Stellenbosch of their land in order to expand the university.
 They named the building built there after B.J.
 Vorster, an alumnus and chancellor of the university.
 It was renamed in the 1990s.

 Johannesburg Central Police Station was formerly called John Vorster Square, and was the home of South Africa's Special Branch during the apartheid era.

-Depiction on coins

-He is depicted on the obverses of the following coins of the South African rand;

-1982 1/2 Cent to 1 Rand.
+A popular anecdote about Vorster comes from Cricketer Don Bradman's visit to South Africa in June 1971 to discuss the South African Cricket team's tour to Australia later that year.
+The conversation was as follows :